project-init/terraform-aws-simple-network/README.md

-# Project Init AWS EC2 Backed ECS
+# Project Init AWS Simple Network

+Module used to set up vpc and subnets to be used in a single AWS Account.

 ## Quick Start